ibm-cloud-docs/databases-for-mongodb/connecting-mongo-cli.md

 ## Connecting

+Connection strings are displayed in the _Connections_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

-The information the `mongo` shell needs to make a connection to your deployment is in the "cli" section of your [connection strings](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-connection-strings).
+The information the `mongo` shell needs to make a connection to your deployment is in the "cli" section the connection strings.
 The table contains a breakdown for reference.

 Field Name|Index|Description
 ----------|-----|-----------